nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 ### Slots
-Slots hellp you build highly reusable, multi-purpose components.
+Slots help you build highly reusable, multi-purpose components.
 They offer a way for the parent component to inherit functionality from a child:

 ```